10 of the Best Day Trips from Dublin According to a Local

 *CHECK OUT SOME WICKLOW NATIONAL PARK DUBLIN DAY TRIPS DOWN BELOW*

 The next destination on the list is none other then the stunning seaside town, Bray.
 Bray is the perfect place to gear off the beaten path or to mingle with the locals.
 Explore the beautiful seafront, hill side walks and the charming town.

 It’s easy to go on day trips out of Dublin without having to venture too far, with Bray being a prime example.
 As it is located only a short 40 minutes from Dublin’s city centre and is easily accessible via car, bus or DART.

 While your there, why not try the Bray to Greystones cliff walk.
-The 7km scenic walk takes approximately 2 hours to complete and ends in Brays neighbouring town, Greystones.
+The 7km scenic walk is one of the best walks near Dublin.
+It takes approximately 2 hours to complete and ends in Brays neighbouring town, Greystones.
 On completion, walkers can either take the trail back or opt out and take to DART.

 Another trail enjoyed by locals that makes Bray one of the best locations for half day trips from Dublin is the hike up to Bray Head.
 The walk is located at the end of the promenade and takes no longer than 30 minutes to reach the summit.
 At the top, hikers will be presented with astonishing views of bray and beyond.

 After an enjoyable day of hiking take some time to see what the see side town has to offer.
 Enjoy strolling along the promenade, skipping rocks on the waterfront and even stop for some Irish fish and chips by the sea.
 If you plan on spending the entire day in bray be sure to stay for a gorgeous sunset.

 If you are a little stuck for time and are looking for half day trips from Dublin.
 Why not try Powerscourt waterfall?